 First Effect will disclose your personal information, without notice, only if required to do so by law or in the good faith belief that such action is necessary to:

 - conform to the edicts of the law or comply with legal process served on First Effect or the website;

 - protect and defend the rights or property of First Effect;

 - act under exigent circumstances to protect the personal safety of users of First Effect, or the public.

-If you are a rights owner (or acting on behalf of a rights owner) and believe that any Content infringes your copyright, you must provide us with a written notice by email to which states:
+If you are a rights owner (or acting on behalf of a rights owner) and believe that any Content on a First Effect website infringes your copyright, you must provide us with a written notice by email which states.

-- information reasonably sufficient to permit us to locate the Content in question on our site (including a URL specifying the date our site was accessed and/or a screen shot);
+- Information reasonably sufficient to permit us to locate the Content in question on our site.
+You should specify the URL, the date our site was accessed and included a screen shot.

-- information that will enable us to contact you, such as your name, a postal address, telephone number and, if available, an email address;
+- Information that will enable us to contact you, such as your name, a postal address, telephone number and an email address.

-There may be negative consequences if you falsely allege Content is infringing copyright or send a copyright infringement notice to us in bad faith.
+There may be negative consequences if you: Firstly, falsely allege Content is infringing copyright; or Secondly, send a copyright infringement notice to us in bad faith.